davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 across the subduction megathrust break is hypothesized to have driven dextral transrotational rifting [@Bohannon1995].

-As western Transverse Range crustal panels rotated into their current position from transrotational rifting, the Monterey plate continued its northward displacement along the San Gregorio-Hosgri fault system [@fig:context].
-Note that on @fig:neogene_cross_sections the outer edge of the Farallon-Monterey slab window is on trend with the San Gregorio-Hosgri fault system.
+As western Transverse Range crustal panels rotated into their current position during transrotational rifting, the Monterey plate continued its northward displacement along the San Gregorio-Hosgri fault system [@fig:context].
+Note that in @fig:neogene_cross_sections the outer edge of the Farallon-Monterey slab window is on trend with the San Gregorio-Hosgri fault system.
 Distinct steps and inflections in lower crustal velocity structure across this fault system [@Brocher1999] indicates that it cuts the entire crust.
 This